google/dawn/docs/building.md

 - Add `target_os = ['win']` to the top level of `.gclient`
 - `gclient sync`
 - Create a new `out/` directory with GN args:

   ```
   target_os = "win"
   target_cpu = "x64"
   ```

+There is sometimes an unknown issue with building standard libraries with Siso.
+If this happens, try building locally, using `autoninja --offline`.

 ### Using ccache for CMake builds

 There is a substantial number of source files that are needed to be built for Dawn and its dependencies (~thousands), which can lead to long compile times on resource bound machines (i.e. laptops),